 For some children and young people using the term 'progress' may not feel appropriate, for example if you are working with children with degenerative or life limiting conditions.
 We are interested in what difference your project makes to the lives of these children and want to know about the progress your project is making against this difference.

 Self-evaluation

-Carrying out your own evaluation, rather than bringing in someone from outside the project.
+Carrying out your own evaluation, rather than bringing in someone from outside the project, rather than bringing in someone from outside the project.